spesavento/Algorithms/algo_design_chapter1.md

 Have hopsitals h and h' rank their student preferences.
 Have students rank their hospital preferences.

+At any point in time, a student is either committed to a hospital or free.
+A hospital either has available positions or is full.

 <span style="font-family:Courier;">
 while there is a hospital hi that has available positions:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;accept the first student si on it's preference list<br>